ifknot/manuscript_figure/README.md

 + Note: A note can appear below the figure to describe contents of the figure that cannot be understood from the figure title, image, and/or legend alone (e.g. definitions of abbreviations, copyright attribution).
 Notes are double-spaced and flush left.
 Not all figures include notes.

 ## Figure Definition File:
 Each journal will have specific formatting instructions relating to figures and tables, which can be found in the ‘Instructions to Authors’ section.
-These may be very detailed, such as those provided by the [Journal of Clinical Investigation](https://www.jci.org/kiosk/publish/figures).
+These may be very detailed, such as those provided by the [Journal of Clinical Investigation](https://www.jci.org/kiosk/publish/figures) or [Cambridge](https://www.cambridge.org/core/journals/journal-of-materials-research/information/instructions-contributors/instructions-figures).

 The manuscript_figure expects a `figure.h` file that defines the journal specific constraints for display items.